canonical/cloud-init/doc/rtd/explanation/boot.rst

 :file:`/etc/fstab`.
 As such, entries in :file:`/etc/fstab` other than those necessary for cloud-init to run should not be done until after this stage.

-A part-handler will run at this stage, as will boothooks including cloud-config ``bootcmd``.
-The user of this functionality has to be aware that the system is in the process of booting when their code runs.
+A part-handler and boothooks will run at this stage.

 .. _boot-Config: